Literature: The Begum's Millions

 - A Nazi by Any Other Name: Shultze.
 Long before any actual one, though the tradition that eventually bore the NSDAP certainly already existed.

 - Nice Job Breaking It, Hero: While working as a mine engineer in Stahlstadt, Marcel reports to his superiors of the black damp — a deadly accumulation of several suffocating gases, mainly carbon dioxide — that killed several miners.
 Schultze's apparently had read this report, and it probably gave him an idea of his gas shells.

-- Politically Incorrect Villain: Schultze's quite unabashedly racist, and publish tracts about the Latin race degenerate character.
+- Politically Incorrect Villain: Schultze's quite unabashedly racist, and publishes tracts about the "Latin" race's degenerate character.

 - Stock Yuck: Bruckmann was said by Verne to hate the stereotypically German fare of sausages with sauerkraut and beer.
 Ironically, these are staples of the Alsatian cuisine too, and, in the form of choucrute garnie, managed to become an all-France favorite nowadays.

 - Weapons Of Mass Destruction: Shultze's gas shells, for which Marcel himself might've unwittingly give him an idea, after he reports a blackdamp (a carbon dioxide accumulation) in one of the mines while he worked there.